graphprotocol/graph-client/docs/README.md

 The `fallback` mechanism allow you to specify use more than one GraphQL endpoint, for the same source.

-This is usefull if you want to use more than one indexer for the same Subgraph, and fallback when an error/timeout happens.
-You can also use this strategy in order to use a custom indexer, but allow it to fallback to [The Graph Hosted Service](https://thegraph.com/hosted-service/).
+This is useful if you want to use more than one indexer for the same Subgraph, and fallback when an error/timeout happens.
+You can also use this strategy in order to use a custom indexer, but allow it to fallback to [The Graph Hosted Service](https://thegraph.com/hosted-service).

 ```yaml
 sources: